vinaya-class/vinaya-class.github.io/src/07-false-speech.md

 Irony, sarcasm, playful exaggeration can sometimes fulfill intention, sometimes not.
 Such remarks are often made as a manner of speaking without the intention to deceive.

 Example of irony in Pr 2: a bhikkhu puts away somebody's item for safe-keeping.
 When the person is looking for it, he ironically responds 'I stole it.'
-The Buddha says the bhikkhu committed no offence, as it was only a manner of speaking, not an acknowledgement of theft.
+The Buddha says the bhikkhu committed no offense, as it was only a manner of speaking, not an acknowledgement of theft.

 ## Sg 8, Unfounded pārājika accusation